 Trail etiquette: The basics

 As an avid naturalist and the stewardship coordinator for the Nature Conservancy of Canada’s (NCC’s) nature reserves in Nova Scotia, I spend a lot of time hiking and managing trails.
 I also like to hike in my spare time.
-With the warm weather finally here and COVID-19 restrictions easing in this province, I’m grateful to be getting outside again, as are many others.
+With the warm weather on the way, I’m grateful to be getting outside more again, as are many others.

-Unfortunately, on a recent weekend hike, I had an experience that is the bane of many trail users and could have been avoided.
+Unfortunately, in the past I've had an experience that is the bane of many trail users and could have been avoided.
 I was enjoying the sunshine, birdsong and spring flora along the trail when I heard the voices of other hikers coming my way.
 And then suddenly two dogs came flying around the bend.
 They ran at me, barking loudly, and one began jumping on me.
 Friendly jumping, but just the same, it was unexpected and unwanted.

 Hiking at Black Beach trail (Photo by NCC)